-- If there are any susceptible shingles, replace them before the season makes small problems worse.
+- If there are any susceptible shingles, replace them with the proper installation before the season makes small problems worse.

-- Check and fix any areas of flashing that are not completely watertight.
+- Check and fix any areas of flashing that are not completely watertight to prevent future repairs.

 - Maintain nearby trees to ensure you don’t have any hazards throughout the season.

-- Spring is a great time for a professional roof inspection.
+- Spring is a great time for professional roof inspections.